-Actions it planned to remove or ameliorate the negative effects of public policies that serve as barriers to affordable housing such as land use controls, tax policies affecting land, zoning ordinances, building codes, fees and charges, growth limitations, and policies affecting the return on residential investment qualified nonprofits to apply for loans of up to \$25,000 to cover the cost of acquiring an abandoned home, demolishing it, and greening and maintaining the property.
+Actions it planned to remove or ameliorate the negative effects of public policies that serve as barriers to affordable housing such as land use controls, tax policies affecting land, zoning ordinances, building codes, fees and charges, growth limitations, and policies affecting the return on residential investment production of affordable housing.
+This includes the Blight Elimination Program, which allows for qualified nonprofits to apply for loans of up to \$25,000 to cover the cost of acquiring an abandoned home, demolishing it, and greening and maintaining the property.
 The greened lot can then be transformed into new affordable housing or another use approved by the Tennessee Housing Development Agency (THDA) for the stabilization of the surrounding neighborhood.
 THDA monitors the completion of each project and forgives the loan after three years, or sooner for certain uses.
 THDA is currently looking into expanding the program to include blighted multi-family properties as well as single-family